“The Essence of War”

 Even with the dominating chain-of-command fear in military personnel, there are still those who question or disobey commands.
 Major Kong insists on a triple reading of the go-code to attack (plan R).
 He thinks his crew are joking then he requests confirmation from base, and one of his crew enquires, “Do you think this is some sort of loyalty test.
 Give the go-code and then recall to see who’d actually go?”
 An additional example in the book is that when the bomb bay doors malfunction Kong suspects that one of his crew is trying to sabotage the mission.
 This kind of doubt doesn’t appear to have been a problem for Colonel Paul Tibbets, the commanding officer on the plane that dropped the bomb on Hiroshima, but then he knew in advance what his mission was and trained a crew especially for the assignment, though he claimed in the documentary film “The Men Who Brought The Dawn” that neither he nor his crew knew what a nuclear explosion looked like until after they'd already dropped one on Hiroshima.
 The crew were also apparently told that the detonation might destroy the bomber along with the city.

-Another example in the book of officers being more preoccupied with careers than ethics comes after the nuclear bomb has already been set off, ensuring the Doomsday Machine will be triggered.
+Another example in the Dr Strangelove novel of officers being more preoccupied with careers than ethics comes after the nuclear bomb has already been set off, ensuring the Doomsday Machine will be triggered.
 An official in the war room asks, “Mister President, how are we going to break this to the people?
 I mean, it’s going to do one hell of a thing to your image.”

 3. Information transference and the vicious “Gap” cycle